-In connection with the development of 50 properties at Dunbeg, which was carried out in partnership with Link Housing Association, the Association has entered into a bond in favour of Argyll and Bute Council for the amount of £40,000.
+In connection with the initial development of 50 properties at Dunbeg, which was carried out in partnership with Link Housing Association, the Association has entered into a bond in favour of Argyll and Bute Council for the amount of £40,000.
 The bond relates to an obligation imposed under the development's planning conditions for the construction of a playpark for community recreation within five years of the commencement of the development.
-This extended period was agreed on the understanding that although the planning condition was attached to the initial development of 50 properties, the agreement with the council also relates to the additional planned development of a further 50 properties.
+This extended period was agreed on the understanding that although the planning condition was attached to the initial development of 50 properties, however, this has been rolled over pending construction of play areas which will form part of the ongoing development.